 - 1 tsp.
 Sichuan peppercorns

-- 1/4 cup light honey or agave syrup for vegan option
+- ¼ cup vegan honey or agave syrup

 - 2 tsp. lemon or tangerine juice